karatsuba/workflowy-link-preview/README.md

 - probably mutations is kind of side effects, should handle via redux-thunk

 - consider creating redux mutation observer middleware package

+- remove pimage preview if node was deleted